Deborahaina/DATS6103_Wine/README.md

 The last analysis is to look at the number of wineries per country.
 We perform the same analysis again but this time, our focus will be on the United States

+Conclusion
+The country with the most wineries is the United States.
+The most expensive wine in absolute value is from France worth $3300.
+The most expensive wine on average is from England.
+The higher the grade of wine, the more expensive the wine is.
+On average older wines, that is wines produced in the 1980's are more expensive than the ones produced recently.
+The state with the most wineries in the US is California.
+The most expensive wines on average in the US is from California